ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 - Email: support@rackwareinc.com
 - Phone: +1 (844) 797-8776

 In all cases, add ‘RMM - {{site.data.keyword.cloud_notm}}’ in the subject line.
-The RackWare support is based in United States and India.
+The RackWare support is based in the United States and India.

-## Can I migrate on-premises VMware virtual machines to IBM Cloud VPC virtual server instances?
+## Can I migrate on-premises VMware virtual machines to {{site.data.keyword.vpc_short}} virtual server instances?
 {: #vmware-can-i-migrate-vm}
 {: faq}

 Yes, as long as connectivity is established from on-premises to the RMM server and {{site.data.keyword.vpc_short}}.

-## Is data migration supported for IBM File or Block performance endurance storage?
+## Is data migration supported for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}?
 {: #vmware-is-data-migration-supported}
 {: faq}

-Only local storage and Block performance endurance storage is supported in {{site.data.keyword.cloud_notm}} classic.
-File performance and endurance volume’s data migration is not supported, for this, consider that uses a third-party tool such as `rsync`.
+Only local storage and {{site.data.keyword.blockstorageshort}} is supported in {{site.data.keyword.cloud_notm}} classic. {{site.data.keyword.filestorage_short}} share’s data migration is not supported.
+To migrate data from file shares, consider the use of a third-party tool such as `rsync`.
 A sample script that uses `rsync` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools){: external}.

 ## Is the migration intrusive?
 {: #vmware-is-migration-intrusive}